Ralph Cantafio Soccer Complex

 The Ralph Cantafio Soccer Complex, originally known as the Winnipeg Soccer Complex, is a multi-use stadium in Winnipeg, Manitoba.
-It is currently used mostly for soccer matches.
-The main pitch, John Scouras Field, holds 2,000 spectators.
-The complex replaced Alexander Park as the main soccer venue in Winnipeg.
-It has also hosted some matches for the Canada men's national soccer team.
+It is used mostly for soccer matches, including for the Prairies Premier League.
+The main pitch holds approximately 2,000 spectators, but will expand to 5,000 once a new soccer-dedicated stadium is built by spring 2027.

-The complex was renamed on June 12, 2016, in honor of Ralph Cantafio, a local soccer executive and pioneer for the sport in the province of Manitoba.
+The complex was renamed on June 12, 2016, in honour of Ralph Cantafio, a local soccer executive and pioneer for the sport in the province of Manitoba.
+Cantafio died 10 years later, at the age of 97, on March 9, 2026.

 The Ralph Cantafio Soccer Complex features two synthetic fields: John Scouras Field #1, and Field #2.
 Both fields have spectator bleachers and team shelters.
 The clubhouse contains four dressing rooms, referee rooms, public washrooms, and an open common area.
-There is an on-site press box, sound system, and scoreclock on John Scouras Field #1, which seats 2,000.
-Field #2 seats around 750.
+There is an on-site press box, sound system, and scoreboard on John Scouras Field #1, which seats approximately 2,000.
+Field #2 seats approximately 750.

-The complex was a practice facility for teams during the 2015 FIFA Women’s World Cup and by the Canadian and United States Women’s National Teams in 2013.
+In the past, the complex hosted matches for the Canada men's national soccer team.
+It hosted the 1999 Pan American Games.
+It was a practice facility for the Canada and United States women’s national teams in 2013, as well as for multiple teams during the 2015 FIFA Women's World Cup.
+It hosted the 2017 Canada Summer Games as well as the 2025 National Masters Championship.

+The complex has consistently been used for amateur soccer in Winnipeg.
+Beginning in 2026, FC Manitoba and Winnipeg Lucania FC of the Prairies Premier League host matches at the complex.
+Upon the conclusion of their first season, the Government of Manitoba announced funding to replace the outdoor field pitch and lighting system.

+A soccer-dedicated stadium is set to built on site by spring 2027, increasing capacity from 2,000 to 5,000.
+This was jointed funded by the NSL along with municipal, provincial, and federal governments, with the purpose of supporting the Winnipeg NSL team joining the NSL in 2027.